 Finally, toss in the vanilla and toasted sesame seeds, and mix well.

 On a foil, parchment or silicon baking mat lined baking sheet, drop teaspoons of batter spaced apart to allow for spreading.
-Bake in a 375°F oven for approximately 12-13 minutes, until browned.
+Bake in a 375-degrees F oven for approximately 12-13 minutes, until browned.
 Let cool for about a minute on baking sheet before removing to cool on rack.
-Makes about 50 1 1/2-2″ wafers.
+Makes about 50 1 1/2-2 inch wafers.

 Do you have a traditional local food (especially dessert) to share?
-I’d love to hear about it.
+Do share.

 - 1 cup brown sugar, packed